jdegoes/sbtb-2016/presentation.md

 # Induction

-### Statefully tear down a structure to culminate in a value.
+### Tear down a structure to culminate in a terminal value.

 ---